mikkosyrja/kuxaku/README.md

 - ura111.bsp (Uranus and its moons)
 - nep081.bsp (Neptune and its moons)

-To make files smaller, we extract only few years from them:
+To make files smaller, only few years are extracted from them:

 	python3 -m jplephem excerpt 2020/1/1 2025/1/1 de430.bsp planets.bsp
 	python3 -m jplephem excerpt 2020/1/1 2025/1/1 mar097.bsp martian.bsp